 The Rundown

-Best For All Sizes: SmartBones Peanut Butter Chews
+Best Highly Digestible Dog Chew: SmartBones Peanut Butter Chews

 “SmartBones Peanut Butter Chews is the perfect alternative to rawhide and is great for dogs of any breed or size.
-It contains real chicken, sweet potatoes, peanut butter and carrot.”
+It is formulated to achieve highest digestibility, avoiding ingredients that may cause digestive upset in dogs.”

-The best dog bones for aggressive chewers will keep your pup’s jaws strong, help keep tartar off their teeth, and have a nice taste while they’re chewing, unlike the furniture.
+Aside from keeping your pooch distracted, best dog bones for aggressive chewers should also keep your pup’s jaws strong, keep tartar off their teeth, and offer additional nourishment.

 Table of Contents